Going Green on NY1

 Each day, more than 15 billion gallons of water are withdrawn from New York’s lakes, rivers, streams and groundwater.
 This water is a fundamental resource for life—both human and wild.
 That is why The Nature Conservancy has launched Water for Tomorrow, a program to reform the way fresh water is managed in New York State and help protect our water for New Yorkers in the future.

-Currently, New York State provides permits for businesses and people to withdraw water from our watershed.
-The state analyzes the future implications of each individual permit, but there is no model in place that accounts for the water use from X number of permits each year, 10 years from now, 100 years from now, and so on.
-We need to know what the impacts of giving out all of these permits are.
+New York State provides permits for businesses and people to withdraw water from our watershed.
+The state analyzes the future implications of each individual permit, but little has been done to measure the impacts that all of those water permits will have on our water supply down the road.

 What does all this mean for New Yorkers?

-"With threats like natural gas development and climate change, the pressure on New York’s water resources will continue to grow," says Conservancy freshwater scientist George Schuler.
+"With threats like climate change, the pressure on New York’s water resources will continue to grow," says Conservancy freshwater scientist George Schuler.
 "With your help, we can re-imagine the way New York manages its water resources."